Nitrogen

-Nitrogen is the chemical element with the symbol N and atomic number 7.
+Nitrogen is a chemical element; it has symbol N and atomic number 7.
 Nitrogen is a nonmetal and the lightest member of group 15 of the periodic table, often called the pnictogens.
 It is a common element in the universe, estimated at seventh in total abundance in the Milky Way and the Solar System.
-At standard temperature and pressure, two atoms of the element bond to form N2, a colorless and odorless diatomic gas.
-N2 forms about 78% of Earth's atmosphere, making it the most abundant uncombined element.
-Nitrogen occurs in all organisms, primarily in amino acids (and thus proteins), in the nucleic acids (DNA and RNA) and in the energy transfer molecule adenosine triphosphate.
-The human body contains about 3% nitrogen by mass, the fourth most abundant element in the body after oxygen, carbon, and hydrogen.
-The nitrogen cycle describes the movement of the element from the air, into the biosphere and organic compounds, then back into the atmosphere.
+At standard temperature and pressure, two atoms of the element bond to form N2, a colourless and odourless diatomic gas.
+N2 forms about 78% of Earth's atmosphere, making it the most abundant chemical species in air.
+Because of the volatility of nitrogen compounds, nitrogen is relatively rare in the solid parts of the Earth.